-3. Forest School aims to promote the holistic development of all those involved, fostering resilient, confident independent and creative learners.
+Forest School aims to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners.

-4. Forest School offers learners the opportunity to take supported risks appropriate to the environment and themselves.
+Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

-5. Forest School is run by qualified Forest School Practitioners who continuously develop their professional practice.
+Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

-6. Forest School uses a range of learner centred processes to create a community for development
+Forest School uses a range of learner-centred processes to create a community for development and learning.

 As per the FSA's ethos and principles, our Forest School offers pupils regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a natural woodland environment.
 Through their engagement in Forest School, we also hope that pupils will start to foster a life-long relationship with nature and gain a greater respect for and appreciation of the natural world.